Expensify/App/docs/articles/expensify-classic/integrations/travel-integrations/Lyft.md

 ---
-Lyft & Expensify
+title: Lyft & Expensify
-Setting up and using Expensify's Lyft integration
+description: Setting up and using Expensify's Lyft integration
 ---
 <!-- The lines above are required by Jekyll to process the .md file -->